 The Pequot War

 In the spring of 1638, when the snow receded enough for William Pynchon to reach Hartford, he answered the charges (and probably paid the tax).
-While there he was also given a monopoly on fur trade in Springfield.
+While there, the local government gave him a monopoly on the fur trade in Springfield.
 The news did not sit well with Pynchon.
 He would have had a virtual monopoly on it anyway, and the new designation meant he had to pay a tax on every pelt he bought from Indians.

 The river towns to the south of Pynchon also had a food shortage that year, the war having limited the colony's ability to focus on growing corn.
-So Pynchon was directed to procure 500 bushels of corn from the Indians near Springfield at five shillings per bushel.
+So the magistrates directed Pynchon to procure 500 bushels of corn from the Indians near Springfield at five shillings per bushel.
 What Pynchon discovered, he would later report, was that the Indians wanted eight shillings.
 He was not authorized to pay that price.